Moulding Rubber Parts

 What is rubber moulding?

-Rubber moulding is a process that takes raw rubber material and turns it into a product of the desired 3D geometry.
-Due to rubber being incredibly elastic, it is a very popular material for mouldings in industrial applications.
-These include:
+Rubber moulding is a manufacturing process that takes raw rubber material and forms it into a product of the desired three-dimensional geometry.
+Because rubber is highly elastic, it is an extremely versatile material for industrial applications – capable of absorbing vibration, creating reliable seals, protecting components and providing structural support across a huge range of industries.

 - Rubber grommets